alni/DigitalNightstand/DigitalNightstand.tingapp/README.md

 * Setting up the alarms (total 5)
 * Setting the current country for Internet radio list
 * Adding custom Internet radio stations

+### Radio Player ###

+Supports all controls that are available on the Nightstand.

+Also supports:

+* Changing the current country for the station list temporarily
+* Searching and selecting a radio station from a list

 ## Configuration and Data Files ##